Be the first to know

 Angela Rubio, Coordinated School Health Specialist, Pasadena ISD, Pasadena TX"My job is to help make healthy the norm in Pasadena.
 Finding new ways to spread the message of health and wellness to our students, families, and communities is important.
 Winning the challenge would give us recognition for the efforts we make and would allow us to share the accomplishment with the community and at the same time encourage our community to focus on making healthier choices.
 IT'S TIME to give ourselves the health we deserve!"

 Each year, the Community Challenge unites community members, schools, businesses, community organizations, faith-based organizations and mayors in an effort to see which of Texas’ communities can demonstrate the greatest commitment to healthy living.
 There are a variety of ways for each of these audience types to communities to earn points and at the end of the 3-month competition a champion is crowned!
 There is a winner for each of the 5 size categories: Metro, Large, Mid-sized, Small, Extra-small.
+Click here to see the many ways you’ll be able to earn points for your community!

 If you have additional questions or want more information about start planning for the 2017 Community Challenge, please feel free to email Coco Valdez, our Director of Initiatives and Events at firstname.lastname@example.org.